 We’re going to use some basic examples to fully understand the different export options available in Sketch 3 and I’ll help you decide which methods are best for you, depending on what you’re working on.

-By the way, if you use Sketch for a lot of your design work, you can save a lot of time by using some of the Sketch templates on Envato Market.
+And if you use Sketch for a lot of your design work, you can save time by using some of the Sketch templates on Envato Market.
 You can download Sketch files with pre-made, customisable versions of the most commonly-used UI elements, so that you can quickly adapt them to your own needs, rather than starting from scratch every time.

 1. Export Basics